-Lord Frost ‘resigns from government’ in fresh crisis for Boris Johnson
+Lord Frost resigns from government in fresh crisis for Boris Johnson

-Lord Frost ‘resigns from government’ triggering fresh crisis for Boris Johnson

 Resignation ‘shows the government is in chaos’ says Labour

-Brexit minister David Frost has reportedly resigned from Boris Johnson’s cabinet, triggering a fresh crisis inside Downing Street after an already turbulent week for the prime minister.
+Brexit minister David Frost has resigned from Boris Johnson’s cabinet, triggering a fresh crisis inside Downing Street after an already turbulent week for the prime minister.

 Lord Frost – one of the most popular members of the cabinet among the Conservative faithful – helped negotiate the Brexit agreement and in recent months has been instrumental in negotiations with the EU over the Northern Ireland protocol.

-According to the Mail on Sunday, the senior minister, who Mr Johnson had elevated to the Lords, handed in his resignation a week ago, but has been persuaded to stay in his post until January.
+The cabinet minister, who Mr Johnson had elevated to the Lords, handed in his resignation a week ago and had been persuaded to stay in his post until January but will step down immediately.

 The newspaper quoted sources saying his departure had been prompted by the implementation of the Covid plan B measures earlier this week which promoted a 100-strong rebellion among Conservative MP – the biggest revolt of Mr Johnson’s premiership.